MissingDeadlines/iolite/iolite_docs/editor/editor.rst

   texconv.exe -y -m 1 -pmalpha -f BC7_UNORM_SRGB my_texture.png

-Importing VOX Files
+Importing VOX files
 -------------------

 If you want to add a new voxel asset to, e.g., the default data source, place the file in ``default/media/voxels``.
 Please make sure to use the correct ``.vox`` file extension.

 If IOLITE is running while adding new voxel assets, you can trigger a hot-reload by executing ``[Tools] => [Reload Voxel Shapes]`` in the editor.

-Importing Scenes from VOX Files
+Importing scenes from VOX files
 -------------------------------

 To import a scene from a VOX file, open the ``[File]`` menu and select ``[Import Scene from VOX]``.
 Select the VOX file to import the scene from.